Kayleigh McKee: Career

-McKee voiced characters in anime dubs of various characters over the years.
-This included Kiku in One Piece, and two characters in the 2020 video game Genshin Impact: Rongshi and Chai Yi.
-Her role as Kiku was described by Beatrix Kondo of Game Rant as a positive depiction of a LGBTQ character, noted that McKee sharing the news of her casting was "met with earned applause" from One Piece fans, with McKee describing the role as the first time she had voiced a trans female character.
+McKee has voiced characters in the English language dub of various anime series and games, including Kiku in One Piece and two characters in the 2020 video game Genshin Impact, Rongshi and Chai Yi.
+Her role as Kiku was described by Beatrix Kondo of Game Rant as a positive depiction of an LGBTQ character, noted that McKee sharing the news of her casting was "met with earned applause" from One Piece fans, with McKee describing the role as the first time she had voiced a trans female character.

 In 2021, McKee provided dubbed voices for various anime characters.
-Her voice acting for Pina in Beastars was praised by Anime News Network as a "standout" performance, and said to bring a "loveable attitude" to the character's "jaded personality."
+Her voice acting for Pina in Beastars was praised by Anime News Network as a "standout" performance, and said to bring a "loveable attitude" to the character's "jaded personality".
 She also voiced characters including Sei Satomi in Kageki Shojo!!, Bat in The Detective Is Already Dead Varden Dawngrasp in Hearthstone, and two characters (Wolfgang Amadeus Mozart and Randgriz) in Record of Ragnarok.
-On social media, McKee said that Randgiz's character had importance which could "not be understated" in the series and said people could hear her as many background characters.
+On social media, McKee said that Randgriz's character had importance which could "not be understated" in the series and said people could hear her as many background characters.
 She also described voicing Testament in Guilty Gear Strive as "so fun" to do and noted that she also voiced their "two little succubi" in the game as well.
-She later told Game Rant that Varden was one character she identified with the most because she saw the character as a "Non-binary Blood Elf" due to her previous experience playing World of Warcraft as a kid.
+She later told Game Rant that Varden was one character she identified with the most because she saw the character as a "Non-binary Blood Elf" due to her previous experience playing World of Warcraft as a child.

 The following year, she provided the dubbed voices for Joan in Requiem of the Rose King, Kuresawa in Sasaki and Miyano, Itaru Saito in The Prince of Tennis II, Kai Harn in Bastard!!
-Heavy Metal, Dark Fantasy, and Kusunoki in Lycoris Recoil Her voice acting as Kai Harn was praised by Anime News Network columnist Jean-Karlo Lemus as "amazing."
+Heavy Metal, Dark Fantasy, and Kusunoki in Lycoris Recoil Her voice acting as Kai Harn was praised by Anime News Network columnist Jean-Karlo Lemus as "amazing".

 She also voiced three characters (Isamu Tamaru, Takuya's Mother, and Mizuki's Ex-Boyfriend) in Kotaro Lives Alone and two characters in video games: Zepydra in Diablo Immortal and Eel Barnes in Escape Academy.
 Her voice acting for Isamu Tamaru was praised by Brittany Vincent of Decider as infusing the character with "effervescence and fun" and making the character "extremely memorable" as a result.
 On social media, McKee described voicing Eel Barnes as "fun" and said she "loved bringing this type of energy to a character."